emilioxavier/msuthemes-py/docs/contributing.rst

 If you have questions about contributing:

 * Open a discussion on GitHub
-* Email the maintainer: emilio@msu.edu
+* Email the maintainer: emilio.esposito@gmail.com
 * Check existing issues and pull requests

 Thank you for contributing to MSUthemes!